Skip to content

 Experience an aerial view of Whooping Crane nesting habitats in Wood Buffalo National Park, and see Dr. Bondar’s perspective as she photographs them from the air.

-These wetland breeding grounds were discovered by researchers in 1954, and have been monitored ever since.
+These wetland breeding grounds were first discovered by researchers in 1954 and have been monitored ever since.
 Since the wetlands are remote, they provide a refuge from human disturbance and have played a key role in population recovery.
-Habitat loss is a key driver of Whooping Crane decline (in addition to hunting), making the value of preserving key areas like Wood Buffalo National Park clear.
-Increased frequency and intensity of drought and fire conditions currently threaten the viability of the park’s wetland habitats and are a growing concern for Whooping Crane conservation.
+Along with hunting, habitat loss is a key driver of Whooping Crane decline, making the preservation of key areas like Wood Buffalo National Park crucial.
+Increased frequency and intensity of drought and fire are a current threat to the park’s wetland habitats, and are a growing concern for Whooping Crane conservation.

 Every year, the Government of Canada conducts aerial surveys of Wood Buffalo National Park in May to count the number of nests, and again in July to count the chicks hatched before their migration to Texas begins.
 Extensive monitoring, bans on hunting, and habitat preservation have all contributed to the resurgence of the Aransas-Wood Buffalo Whooping Crane population into the hundreds.
 Continued conservation of habitats along the migration corridor is critical to maintaining the stability and growth of the population.